Marc Racicot: Tenure

+As governor, Racicot was described as fiscally conservative and "an advocate for deregulation and business interests".
 After working with the Montana State Legislature to eliminate the $200 million deficit in 1993, the Racicot Administration produced a $22.4 million budget surplus the year after.
 They used the surplus to cut taxes.

-As governor, Racicot approved legislation that deregulated the utility sector in Montana.
+He approved legislation that deregulated the utility sector in Montana.
 This legislation was sought by the Montana Power Company, the major utility supplier in the state.
 Following passage, the Montana Power Company divested itself of its utility operations and became a telecommunications company.
 The company filed for bankruptcy a few years later.
 The final result of this sweeping deregulation of Montana's utilities was a drastic rise in rates for most of the power customers in Montana.
 Workers with pensions from Montana Power were suddenly left without income.

+Candidacy and early Presidency of George W. Bush

+Racicot was one of the earliest supporters of George W. Bush for President, and was a very effective spokesman for the Bush campaign in the recount debacle.
+In addition, Racicot was Bush's first choice for U.S. Attorney General, but he took himself off the list for personal reasons.

 Chairman of the RNC

-On December 5, 2001, President George W. Bush announced that he would appoint Racicot, a strong Bush ally, to become the Chairman of the Republican National Committee.
-He was one of Bush's earliest supporters and was a very effective spokesman for the Bush campaign in the recount debacle.
-In addition, Racicot was Bush's first choice for U.S. Attorney General, but he took himself off the list for personal reasons.
-In order to be confirmed, he severed ties to lobbying organizations that were connected to Enron.
-On January 18, 2002, the 165-member RNC unanimously ratified Racicot.
+On December 5, 2001, President George W. Bush announced that he would nominate Racicot, a strong Bush ally, to become the chairman of the Republican National Committee.
+In order to be elected chairman, he severed ties to lobbying organizations that were connected to Enron.
+On January 18, 2002, the 165-member RNC unanimously elected Racicot.

 Racicot was extremely successful as the Republican party performed very well in the 2002 midterm elections.
 Republicans took control of the U.S. Senate, making Bill Frist the Senate Majority Leader.
 In the wake of the McCain-Feingold finance reform, the RNC raised a record-$250 million in soft money.

-In January 2003, he decided to resign to become Chairman of Bush's 2004 re-election campaign.
-Bush appointed Ed Gillespie as the next Chairman of the RNC.
+In January 2003, he decided to resign to become chairman of Bush's 2004 re-election campaign.
+Bush appointed Ed Gillespie as the next chairman of the RNC.

 2004 presidential election

-Racicot was the Chairman of Bush's re-election campaign from 2003 to 2004, the entire election cycle.
+Racicot was the chairman of Bush's re-election campaign from 2003 to 2004, the entire election cycle.
 He said of his job: "I'm just a utility infielder."
 Racicot called Bush's opponent, U.S. Senator John Kerry, "out of the mainstream" and dismissed all polls suggesting Kerry would win.
 He also said Kerry's "record on defense and intelligence funding is not defensible."

 Bush won re-election to a second term, defeating Kerry 51%-48%.